Another Google Core Algorithm Update Leads to Ranking Fluctuations this Weekend

 In 2014, thousands of websites were affected due to Penguin Update and it took months for them to recover from the loss of rankings that their websites have had.

-However, Gary Illyes acknowledged the possibility of Penguin being tested.
+However, Gary Illyes acknowledged the possibility of the Penguin being tested.
 There can also be some modifications to the recent core updates.